scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 SDL Surface graphics mode
 *************************************

 With the SDL Surface graphics mode, a software scaler is applied to the game image, before applying the aspect ratio correction with a software vertical stretch.
 The image is then passed to SDL to apply the :ref:`stretch mode <stretch>` and get the final result.
-With the graphics mode the software scaler is not affected by the :ref:`Filter graphics <filter>` options.
+With this graphics mode the software scaler is not affected by the :ref:`Filter graphics <filter>` option.
 This option only affects the aspect ratio correction and the final scaling related to the stretch mode.

 A comparison of SDL Surface software scalers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~